 With so many options for investing in Bitcoin, why are people still so hesitant?
 For the vast majority of people, it is a lack of understanding of what Bitcoin is.
 Bitcoin gets lumped in with the thousands of other cryptocurrencies, many of which are viewed as scams or unregulated ponzis.

-In this article, we will discuss the emergence of Bitcoin ETFs, what they are, and if you should consider them for your investment portfolio.
+Now that the SEC has officially approved spot Bitcoin ETFs, we will discuss their emergence, what they are, and if you should consider them for your investment portfolio.

 What are Bitcoin ETFs?

-Bitcoin ETFs are funds that hold specific assets, like stocks or futures contracts, that trade on regulated exchanges.
-In terms of the everyday investor, these ETFs are one of the easiest ways to invest in Bitcoin.
+ETFs are funds that hold specific assets, like stocks or futures contracts, that trade on regulated exchanges.
+When it comes to the everyday investor, these ETFs are one of the easiest ways to invest in Bitcoin.
 There is no need to sign up for an account with a centralized crypto exchange like Kraken or Coinbase.
 Instead, Bitcoin ETFs allow you to invest in Bitcoin from your online brokerage account.

 What are Bitcoin Futures ETFs?